Plant Health & Maintenance Tips

 Properly caring for your landscape is not an exceptionally difficult thing to do; however, it does require at least some education.
 The following are some of the maintenance aspects that Advance Tree Pros, the Orlando Tree Cutting & Removal Experts, employs in order to maintain the overall plant health and also of the landscape.

-If you have oaks, you should be aware of chlorosis, which a chronic condition which eventually drains the tree of it’s strength.
+If you have oaks, you should be aware of chlorosis, which is a chronic condition that eventually drains the tree of its strength.
 Other tree species, such as maples and birches can also be victims of this condition.

 The type of tree you choose can make every difference in the world as far as whether it will thrive or be the source of headaches.
 In order to choose the correct species, consider the environment it will live in and what sort of aesthetics it will contribute to your overall landscape.
 A little forethought in choosing the right tree is an investment that can pay off for a lifetime or more.

 If you have ash trees, you need to be aware of the Emerald Ash Borer, an invasive beetle that is killing hundreds of thousands of native ash trees.
 Even though some of these trees will be saved, obviously we have the dilemma of what to do with all the dead and hopelessly dying ash trees.
 While Advance Tree Pros focuses on keeping trees healthy and maintained, we are now also looking at how to fully utilize the felled trees through an Urban Wood Utilization program.